We Tested and Ranked the 20 Best Hangover Cures

 7. Smoking weed

 - Makes you high (also a pro, but not if you have stuff to do)

-2. IV drip
+3. IV drip

-1. Physical exercise
+2. Physical exercise

 I know.
 I was surprised, too.
 With much reluctance, I tried working out immediately after waking up with a hangover.

 I actually tried it three times, just to make sure.
 I ran.
 I did a bunch of push-ups.
 I did a shit-ton of sit-ups.
 And I ran some more.
-At first, it was a glimpse of hell through rapidly fading beer goggles.
-Then I turned the corner (as I was turning a corner, actually) and I felt the booze gushing out of my pores -- I mean, along with the sweat.
-All this exertion led to a lot of water drinking, and I found myself hydrating properly without getting too nauseous.
+At first, it was a glimpse of hell through rapidly deteriorating beer goggles.
+Then I turned the corner (as I was turning a corner, actually) and I felt the booze gushing out of my pores on a superhighway of sweat.
+All this exertion led to a lot of water drinking, and I found myself hydrating properly without getting too nauseated.
 The fresh air helped clear my head.
-The endorphins that were released told my brain, “Hey, don't feel too bad about what happened last night -- but also remember to ask your doctor about the next available STI screening, OK?”
+The releasing endorphins whispered to my brain, “Hey, don't feel too bad about what happened last night—but also remember to ask your doctor about the next available STI screening, OK?”

 I guess treating your body like a temple actually does counteract the aftershocks of treating your body like an amusement park.
 Who’d have thunk it?
 Oh right, every single medical professional, scientist, and nervous parent since the beginning of time.